 Customer-owned banking – also known as mutual banking – is a fairly simple idea, but its implications can be quietly powerful.

 In a customer-owned bank, there are no external shareholders owed maximum quarterly returns.
+Every customer is effectively a shareholder.
 Profits don’t flow to outside investors or via the ASX.
 Instead, they stay within the bank as member-owned funds that help build equity, support future growth and create long-term stability.

 To be clear, customer ownership doesn’t automatically make a bank ethical or profitable.
 But being customer-owned makes it possible to run things differently.
 It enables bold action and long-term commitments that may be impossible to justify in a financial profit-as-priority model.